Research in Priority Areas and Research on Optional Subjects

 Sophia University is working to strengthen research capabilities as a priority initiative in the research field.
 We have established a new grant called the “Sophia University Special Grant for Academic Research,” starting 2014 academic year.
 A major goal of the Sophia University Special Grant for Academic Research is to raise the presence of Sophia University as a full-fledged research institution by promoting our research activity in Japan and improving our ability to reach a wider audience internationally.

 For this reason, the Sophia University Special Grant for Academic Research will distribute research funds with a focus on research that is innovative, original, and international, as well as interdisciplinary and organizational research activities that leverage Sophia University’s unique characteristics.
-The Sophia University Special Grant for Academic Research provides grants to fund two types of research activity: “Research on Priority Areas” and “Research on Optional Subjects”.
+The Sophia University Special Grant for Academic Research provides grants to fund two types of research activity: “Research in Priority Areas” and “Research on Optional Subjects”.

 A research report on “Sophia University Special Grant for Academic Research” is available on “Sophia-R,” the website of the Sophia University Repository for Academic Resources

-Research on Priority Areas
+Research in Priority Areas

-Taking into account the founding principles of Sophia University and our existing research system, we have established five research subjects for “Research on Priority Areas” based on our three main purposes, and we solicit and fund the research proposals that meet any of the five subject area requirements.
+Taking into account the founding principles of Sophia University and our existing research system, we have established five research subjects for “Research in Priority Areas” based on our three main purposes, and we solicit and fund the research proposals that meet any of the five subject area requirements.

 Clarifying the Catholic identity of Catholic nursing colleges and visualizing educational practices based on this identity